 3. Download map-file: filename..chunk..map

-4. If file is encrypted, decrypt the single file using information form the map.
+4. If the file is encrypted, decrypt the single file using information from the map.

-5. If file is compressed, decompress it by any tool that supports gzip format.
-For many tools it's better to add ".gz" extension first
+5. If the file is compressed, decompress it by any tool that supports gzip format.
+For many tools, it's better to add ".gz" extension first

 Q. Am I required to use a Cloudberry product to decrypt the files?
 If so, is Cloudberry S3